GaParmar/clean-fid/README.md

 If you find this repository useful for your research, please cite the following work.
 ```
 @article{parmar2021cleanfid,
-  title={On Buggy Resizing Libraries and Surprising Subtleties in FID Calculation},
+  title={On Aliased Resizing and Surprising Subtleties in GAN Evaluation},
   author={Parmar, Gaurav and Zhang, Richard and Zhu, Jun-Yan},
   journal={arXiv preprint arXiv:2104.11222},
   year={2021}